igorcasmarques/igorcasmarques.github.io/docs/my-story/18-graduation-ac.md

 ## 23rd semester in school

-After my mother went back home in late 2023, I had to find a way to handle the remaining coursework course schedule coincided with my sons' school hours, managing my time would be a non-issue.
-But my schedule and my sons' did not align.
+When my mother went back home in late 2023, I had to find a way to juggle taking care of the boys and finishing my technical writing studies.
+If my winter course schedule didn't coincide with my sons' school hours, managing my time would be a non-issue.
+But if it did, I'd have to be strategic.

+It didn't.

 I knew this would mean a dip in performance.